bquast/WHO-Academy-Challenge-Round-1-Ron-Grahams-Game/README.md

 ## Troubleshooting

-If you encounter the error
+If you encounter the error:

       File "RonGrahamsGame.py", line 71
         print('{} '.format(move), end='')